lasigeBioTM/cARM/README.md

 https://drive.google.com/drive/folders/17a5rSq1iIy4vsgAuj0TGHTY3UbaVpvqq?usp=sharing

-Here is a simple scrip to create the subsets of the full dataset, by removing users with a minimal number of rated items: https://bitbucket.org/snippets/mcabarros/aenGGo/remove_users_by_min_rating
+Here is a simple script to create the subsets of the full dataset, by removing users with a minimal number of rated items: https://bitbucket.org/snippets/mcabarros/aenGGo/remove_users_by_min_rating